Woman smiling holding her dog

 The Companion Animal Program (CAP), started in 2021 at St. Vincent de Paul, has had tremendous impact on the lives of pet owners experiencing or at risk of homelessness and their animals.
 The CAP program helps care for the basic needs of the pets of those experiencing or at risk of homelessness.
 Thousands of individuals in our community are living on the streets.
 Many have beloved companions, dogs or cats, who often are their only source of safety, love and comfort.

-CAP has helped hundreds of owners and pets access resources that keep them safe, sheltered, together and cared for.
-Critical services include free animal wellness check-ups, transportation to appointments, vaccines, microchipping, licensure, food and supplies all in collaboration with partner animal welfare organizations to avoid redundancies and increase reach and access.
+CAP has helped thousands of owners and pets access resources that keep them safe, sheltered, together and cared for.
+Since 2021, critical services have included free animal wellness checkups, transportation to appointments, vaccinations, spay/neuter, licensure, food and supplies all in collaboration with partner animal welfare organizations to avoid redundancies and increase reach and access.

 By the numbers